pivotal/blog/content/post/GPDB_accessing_Minio.md

 ### Conclusion
 This post provides examples how to configure Greenplum to access Minio.
 For more details, please read this example on this [github repository](https://github.com/kongc-organization/greenplum-minio).
+For more information about S3 extension, please read this [page](https://gpdb.docs.pivotal.io/5100/admin_guide/external/g-s3-protocol.html)

 In summary, you can use Minio, distributed object storage to dynamically scale your Greenplum clusters.